re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

-# Taking TypeScript too far: Can types parse their own syntax?
+# TypeScript to its limits: Can types parse their own syntax?

 ![82-million character type error](./82MillionCharacterTsError.png)